 English Learners are placed in regular classrooms in the Sandusky City School District.
-Content teachers provide targeted assistance per student needs.
+The EL teacher (TESOL) provides small-group instruction and individual assistance per student need.
 The combination of immersion in the regular classroom and additional support allows students the opportunity to learn another language quickly.